 - Molecular Weight:

-- The immunogen for anti-GJB2 antibody: synthetic peptide directed towards the N terminal of human GJB2
+- The immunogen is a synthetic peptide directed towards the N terminal region of human GJB2

 - Product Format: